rileycrane/flashinvader/README.md

 # Space Invaders Flash Stream

 A live streaming app that displays Space Invaders flashes with retro-style animations, sound effects, filtering, leaderboards, and an interactive map view.
+Features intelligent rate limiting and replay buffer system to avoid IP bans.

 ## Features

-- **Live Updates**: Automatically fetches new flashes every 5 seconds
+- **Live Updates**: Fetches data every 60 seconds to avoid rate limiting
+- **Replay Buffer**: New flashes are queued and replayed in real-time with proper timing
+- **Anti-Ban Protection**: Automatic rate limiting, jitter, and browser-like headers
 - **Retro Animations**: New flashes appear with pixel-art inspired animations
 - **Sound Effects**: 8-bit style shoot sound when new flashes appear (can be toggled on/off)
 - **City Filtering**: Filter flashes by city using the dropdown menu